Treat Sunburn In Kids! Everything You Must Know!

 Still not convinced?
 Multiple sunburns are a leading cause of skin cancer.
 Don’t wait; start practicing sun safety today!

-Choosing the Best Sunscreen for Kids: Cut Through the Jargon
+Choosing the Best Sunscreen for Kids

 Sunscreen labels can be confusing.
 From “water-resistant” to “SPF 100,” what does it all mean?
 According to the American Academy of Dermatology, an SPF 30 or higher is a good rule of thumb.
 Look for “broad spectrum” as well, to ensure the sunscreen blocks UV radiation 100%.